ArtDeSun/Professional-Viber-Web-App/README.md

 The core product is powered by [Next.js](https://nextjs.org) bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 The [Next.js](https://nextjs.org) framework is an excellent introduction to end-an-end development of a functional website for a variety of use cases.
 For reference, you can create a sleek landing page to attract more clients for professional service.
-More excitingly, you can design online portolio showcasing the talents of an artist.
+More excitingly, you can design an online portolio showcasing the talents of an artist.

 ## Prioritized features